konturio/disaster-ninja-fe/src/features/boundary_selector/readme.md

 `boundaryMarkerAtom` - Main controller of this feature.
 Responsibility:

 - Create a drop-down list as a marker on the map by position from `clickCoordinatesAtom`
-- Show data from `boundaryResourceAtom` inside the drop-down list and on the map
+- Show boundaries names from `boundaryResourceAtom` inside the drop-down list and related contours on the map
 - Panning the map to the selected geometry
 - When the user makes the final choice - update `focusedGeometry`